 Can ferrets drink tap water?

 Sometimes, people recommend distilling water for ferrets, but I would argue that this is not a good idea.
-Yes, distilling of water can reduce the impurities, but it also reviews the vital nutrients and buy domains that come from nature.
+Yes, the distilling of water can reduce the impurities, but it also removes the vital nutrients and minerals that were there naturally.
 The best process arguably would be to use filtration.

 How to get a ferret to drink water

-- Use a water bottle instead of the bowl
+- Use a water bowl instead of a bottle

 - Make the water slightly warm